Globalism vs Nationalism in the UK

 A Tale of Star-Crossed Ideologies

 But why did this escape garner the supporters it did?
-Despite his party-loyal backing of the remain campaign, Jeremy Corbyn, a left-Labour communist, has previously spoken against the EU even argued for EU reform during the Remain campaign.
+Despite his parties loyal backing of the Remain campaign, Jeremy Corbyn, a left-Labour communist, has previously spoken against the EU even argued for EU reform during the Remain campaign.
 What about this globalist organisation has brought UKIP and Comrade Corbyn into agreement?

 In short, the nationalistic aspects of a globalist EU.

 This is not new to Europe, either.
-In a stealthy crawl, the EU has become more and more nationalistic, acquiring citizenship, passports, a criminal justice system and constitution, a president, a flag, a national anthem and, most importantly, legislative powers over its member states.
+In a stealthy crawl.
+The EU has become more and more nationalistic, acquiring citizenship, passports, a criminal justice system, a constitution, a president, a flag, a national anthem.
+And, most importantly, legislative powers over its member states.
 If a statute passed by the UK Parliament whilst still a member of the EU came into conflict with Brussels, the unelected European government would take precedence.

 The nationalisation of the EU has not yet stopped, either.
 The Five Presidents’ Report in 2014 stated in its introduction that the Euro was more than just a currency- it was a “political and economic project”, after which the EU would expect permanent “monetary sovereignty”.
 Jean-Claude Juncker, president of the European Commission, called for the creation of an EU Army in 2016, prompting questions of how far EU politicians would go to defend an ‘Economic community’.